mongodb/specifications/source/auth/tests/mongodb-aws.rst

 #.
 Ensure that a ``find`` operation adds credentials to the cache.
 #.
 Set the AWS environment variables based on the cached credentials.
 #.
 Clear the cache.
 #.
+Create a new client.
+#.
 Ensure that a ``find`` operation succeeds and does not add credentials to
    the cache.
 #.
 Set the AWS environment variables to invalid values.
 #.
+Create a new client.
+#.
 Ensure that a ``find`` operation results in an error.

 #.
 Create a new client.
 #.
 Ensure that a ``find`` operation adds credentials to the cache.
 #.
 Set the AWS environment variables to invalid values.
+#.
+Create a new client.
 #.
 Ensure that a ``find`` operation succeeds.